 As you can see, the default is that fields are suppressed if their field names begin with "\$" and "UsageTrack" (the reason for these two is explained a few paragraphs later).
 You can also suppress fields having name that end with or contain or match specified strings.
-These are explained more a few paragraphs further on in this guide.

 These four "filter" fields provide a lot of versatility in the nomination of fields to be suppressed.

 When you save the NotesTracker configuration document, these filter fields are saved too.
 Therefore if you modify or extend these filters, they are recalled the next time that you open the configuration document.

 There are some filter strings that apply in a generic fashion to Notes (and NotesTracker), but there will be other filter strings that are unique to each database, so saving them is a handy feature.
-If you want to go back to scratch, each field has a button associated with it to restore the NotesTracker defaults for that filter type.
+If you want to go back to scratch, each of the four fields has a button associated with it to restore the NotesTracker defaults for that filter type.